 The successful delivery of EPN messages is denoted by the EPN time stamp, and is independent of whether or not the recipient is logged on to the system.
 As a result, the number of failed trades and their associated costs has been dramatically reduced.

-In addition to the Computer-to-Computer Interface (CTCI) offered to members, the MBSD has also implemented EaSy Pool (ESP) as a communications front-end to the EPN system to provide a PC-based solution for the real-time exchange of pool information.
+In addition to the Computer-to-Computer Interface (CTCI) offered to members, the MBSD has also implemented EaSy Pool (ESP) as a communications front-end to the EPN system to provide a Web-based solution for the real-time exchange of pool information.
 Using a TCP/IP dial-up connection or a leased line through DTCC’s SMART communications network, ESP provides for a “turnkey” implementation, with low start-up costs and a user-friendly message “turnaround” feature.
 CTCI typically is used by high-volume organizations willing to develop or purchase custom application interfaces between EPN and their internal allocation (optimization) systems.

 The EPN system processes all messages real-time.
 As users submit messages to EPN, EPN performs basic edits and validation checks to ensure essential data integrity.
 Subsequently, EPN timestamps each message and forwards the message to the outbound queue of the recipient so that it can be returned to the sender.
-The time stamp placed by EPN on the message is the sender’s evidence of “good delivery,” that is, that notification was sent within the 48-hour timeframe (before 15:00:00 EST, and before 12:15:00 EST for CC messages).
+The time stamp placed by EPN on the message is the sender’s evidence of “good delivery,” that is, that notification was sent within the 48-hour timeframe (by 15:00:00 EST, and before 12:15:00 EST for CC messages).

 Since EPN is a queue-based system, a sender cannot receive a busy signal.
 Message recipients may connect to EPN at any time throughout the day to retrieve messages from their queues or submit messages to EPN.
 Volume and/or turn-around objectives determine how much connect time is necessary.